 If you have germinated Begonia seeds before, you may use the same technique that worked for you, since the germination requirements are similar.

 Getting started -- Plant your seeds when you receive them for best results.
-Use small pots that are 2-4 inches (5-10 cm) tall.
+Use small pots or cups that are 2-4 inches (5-10 cm) tall.
 The pots should have drainage holes.

-Until the seeds sprout, ensure that the soil surface never dries out.
-You can maintain high humidity by enclosing the pots in a plastic container or bag (leave it open a crack to let in some fresh air).
-Each day, drip a few drops of water on the surface to keep it moist.
+For the next few weeks, ensure that the soil surface never dries out.
+You can maintain high humidity by enclosing the pots in a plastic container or bag - just leave it open a crack to let in fresh air.
+Once or twice a day, drip a few drops of water on the surface to keep it moist.

-The seeds germinate well between 65-74 degrees F (18-23°C).
-Avoid letting them get above 76°F (24°C).
+The seeds germinate well at about 65-77 degrees F (18-25°C).
+Avoid letting them get warmer than this.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

-When the seedlings are a month old, you may carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedlings in each pot.
+When the seedlings are 2 months old, you may carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedling in each pot.

-Lighting -- Jovellana likes filtered sun or bright shade + morning sun.
+Lighting -- The plant likes part sun or bright shade + morning sun.
 Protect it from strong afternoon sun.

-Transplanting -- When the seedlings are about 3 months old, repot to a larger container, about 1 quart (1 liter) in size.
+Transplanting -- When the seedlings are 2 months old, repot to a larger container about 1 quart (1 liter) in size.
 Water the soil before repotting, to keep the soil ball from breaking apart, which can damage the roots.
-Protect from direct sun the first week after repotting, give shade, and no fertilizer.
+Protect from direct sun the first week after repotting.